 At Queen's, his institutional responsibilities included serving as an ex-officio voting member of the University Senate and supervising the licensing of Queen's brand mark.
 He also taught in the Department of Gender Studies, was affiliated with the graduate program in Cultural Studies, and served as a fellow with the Centre for the Study of Democracy in the School of Policy Studies.
 This was his second deanship.

 Jason has developed and/or taught courses in several disciplines, particularly on subjects of community and identity, and has received several awards for his teaching, research, and service.
-Most recently, he was selected for the American College Personnel Association Foundation's 2010 Class of Diamond Honorees.
-ACPA describes this award as recognizing "outstanding and sustained contributions to higher education and to student affairs."
+Most recently, he served as the 2013 Scholar-in-Residence for the School and College Organization for Prevention Educators, received the 2012 Newly Published Research Award from the Men and Masculinities Knowledge Community of the National Association of Student Personnel Administrators, and selected for the American College Personnel Association Foundation's 2010 Class of Diamond Honorees (ACPA describes this award as recognizing "outstanding and sustained contributions to higher education and to student affairs.")

 His international activities include serving as the only North American on the editorial board of the Expertise Publications Program of the European Training Foundation (an agency of the European Union), and previously as a visiting scholar at the University of Rijeka, Republic of Croatia (on gender issues in education) and Universidad de Navarra in Spain (on Community Service-Learning Pedagogy).
 In 2009, he was an invited panelist at a conference in St. Petersburg, Russia on the subject of citizenship education.
 Here at SJSU he served as a Salzburg Fellow.